 Princess Diana’s personal style needs no introduction.
 This denim-on-denim number featuring a Western belt and cowboy boots is a look just waiting to be recreated.
 To break up high-waisted denim and a coordinated shirt, choose a wide, contrasting belt to cinch around your midsection.

 Janet Jackson artfully blends aesthetics with a beret and bodysuit up top, along with a Western belt and relaxed denim below.
-Sleek black boots add an elevated touch to slouchy jeans.
+Sleek black boots add an elevated touch to the slouchy jeans.

-Twin Peaks star Joan Chen accessorizes a pared-down blue jeans look with a statement hat, pilgrim blouse, and vest.
+Twin Peaks star Joan Chen accessorized a pared-down blue jeans look with a statement hat, pilgrim blouse, and vest.
 Add a waistcoat of your own, and try a baseball cap for a more modern vibe.

-A waistcoat with jeans isn’t a new trend, as illustrated by the imitable Angela Bassett circa 1996.
+A waistcoat with jeans isn’t a new trend, as illustrated by the imitable Bassett circa 1996.
 For denim that’s just a bit too long, consider cuffing your wide jeans just above the hem.

 Berry’s fringe vest and blue jeans prove that you can’t put ‘90s style in a box; it’s more about a feeling than a specific outfit combination.
 Today, a cutout crop top and colorful, chunky necklaces embodies the same vibe.